vmallet/ida-plugins/README.md

 * [VT-IDA Plugin](https://github.com/VirusTotal/vt-ida-plugin): This is the official VirusTotal plugin for Hex-Rays IDA Pro.
 This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.

 * [Win32 LST to Inline Assembly](https://github.com/binrapt/ida): Python script which extracts procedures from IDA Win32 LST files and converts them to correctly dynamically linked compilable Visual C++ inline assembly.

+* [Windows Driver Plugin](https://github.com/FSecureLABS/win_driver_plugin): A tool to help when dealing with Windows IOCTL codes or reversing Windows drivers.

 * [WinIOCtlDecoder](https://github.com/tandasat/WinIoCtlDecoder): An IDA Pro plugin which decodes a Windows Device I/O control code into DeviceType, FunctionCode, AccessType and MethodType.